Multimodal Sentiment Analysis with Missing Modality: A Knowledge-Transfer Approach: Abstract

 \section{Abstract}

 Multimodal sentiment analysis aims to identify the emotions expressed by individuals through visual, language, and acoustic cues.
-However, most of the existing research efforts assume that all modalities are available during both training and testing, making their algorithms susceptible to the missing modality scenario.
-In this paper, we propose a novel knowledge-transfer network to translate between different modalities to reconstruct the missing audio modalities.
-Moreover, we develop a cross-modality attention mechanism to retain the maximal information of the reconstructed and observed modalities for sentiment prediction.
-Extensive experiments on three publicly available datasets demonstrate significant improvements over baselines and achieve comparable results to the previous methods with complete multi-modality supervision.
+However, most existing research assume that all modalities are available during both training and testing, which makes their algorithms susceptible to the missing-modality scenarios.
+In this paper, we propose a novel knowledge-transfer network to translate between different modalities to reconstruct the missing audio features.
+Moreover, we develop a cross-modality attention mechanism to maximize the information extracted from the reconstructed and observed modalities for sentiment prediction.
+Extensive experiments on three publicly available datasets demonstrate significant improvements over baseline methods and achieve comparable results to the previous methods with complete multi-modality supervision.